Shadowevil015/ccnetmc-api/README.md

 # CCNetMC API
 A REST API providing info about people, places and more on CCNetMC.
-This is a "fork" of the EarthMC API, although not actually a fork, I still update from upstream when possible (I barely know any JavaScipt, and what I do know was learnt from this project).
+This is a "fork" of the EarthMC API, and 99% of the code is **not** written by me.
+Although not actually a fork, I still update from upstream when possible (I barely know any JavaScipt, and what I do know was learnt from this project).
 The original API was created by [Owen3H](https://github.com/Owen3H) and [Warriorrrr](https://github.com/Warriorrrr).

 The original source code can be found here: [https://github.com/Owen3H/EarthMC-API](https://github.com/Owen3H/EarthMC-API)